 Tazacorte, the sunniest

-Tazacorte holds the title of the sunniest municipality in Europe, a true paradise where the perfect climate and stunning coastline create an exceptional setting.
-With just 4,500 inhabitants, it is the smallest municipality on the island, yet it offers a perfect blend of history, tradition, and entertainment.
-Moreover, Tazacorte is home to Europe’s first museum dedicated to the banana, a fruit that has received the designation of Protected Geographical Indication.
+Tazacorte is one of the sunniest municipalities in Spain, a true paradise where the climate and coastline create a privileged environment.
+With just around 4,500 inhabitants and being the smallest municipality on the island, it offers a perfect blend of history, tradition, and leisure.

 tazacorte old town with banana trees

-The historic center of Tazacorte is perched 170 meters above sea level, offering breathtaking panoramic views of the ocean, located just 2 km away.
+The historic town center sits 170 meters above sea level, offering spectacular views of the ocean just 2 km away.
+It’s a small jewel where every corner tells a story.

 church tazacorte center